Transportation Safety Board investigates possibility that a train sparked fire in Lytton | CBC News

 Witness accounts, video recordings and physical evidence at fire scene prompted TSB investigation

-The safety board says it is not yet known which rail line is linked to the train in question and neither Canadian Pacific Rail nor Canadian National Rail has filed any occurrence reports related to the Lytton fire.
+The TSB says it is not yet known which rail line is linked to the train in question and neither Canadian Pacific Rail nor CN Rail has filed any "occurrence reports" related to the Lytton fire.

+Normally, the TSB doesn't investigate unless a transport company files such a report.

 No cause for the fire that destroyed almost all of the village and killed two people has been disclosed, although local Indigenous leaders say train movement during drought-like conditions made people anxious.

-Canadian National Railway has said its trains were not linked to the fire and Canadian Pacific resumed its service through Lytton on Monday.
+CN Rail has said its trains were not linked to the fire and CP resumed its service through Lytton on Monday.

 Federal Transport Minister Omar Alghabra has ordered all train traffic through Lytton to halt for 48 hours effective immediately.